goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

 ### Overview

 The calculus toolbox can roughly be split into two categories.
 The first one is the code generation, which includes utilities for generating Isabelle theories and Scala code from a specification of a calculus, contained within a single JSON file.
 This file contains the full specification of the structure of the calculus, as well as the encoding of the rules of the calculus.
-The full description of the specification of the JSON file structure can be found HERE.
+The full description of the specification of the JSON file structure can be found in the section on [calculus encoding]({{ site.baseurl }}/doc/calculus-encoding.html).

 The [`tools`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/tools/) folder contains the core scripts used for generating the Isabelle theory files and the Scala UI.
 Detailed description of these tools can be found in the [Utilities]({{ site.baseurl }}/doc/utilities.html) section.